Online CPD training

 Legal Professional Privilege

-This module provides a definition of legal professional privilege and an examination of its three mandatory requirements.
-The module includes:
+This module defines legal professional privilege and examines its three mandatory requirements.
+The module covers:

 - elements of legal professional privilege